-Romero House started almost 25 years ago when a small group, who believed that refugees could be treated differently, took over a refugee shelter threatened with closure.
+Romero House came to life in 1991 when a small group, who believed that refugees could be treated differently, took over a refugee shelter threatened with closure.
 They welcomed refugees to stay in apartments without internal locks, as neighbours rather than simply clients, and set out to help them to establish themselves in Canada and create community together.

 At the time, there was no real plan in anybody’s mind and no idea of anything like what we have become.
 We used no studies or theory of how refugees should be welcomed.
 This was something of the spirit: bigger than any one person.

 Mary Jo Leddy was on the board of a newspaper looking for an editor.
 The person they wanted to hire was living as a night manager in a house for refugees.
 Before that person could become editor, they first needed to find a replacement as night manager.
 All it involved was sleeping there.
 Mary Jo agreed to do so for a month, until a permanent replacement could be found.

 The shelter had staff during the day and a night manager at night.
 The sponsored refugees, for whom the house was intended, had not yet arrived.
 Instead they took in refugee claimants.
 On the first night that Mary Jo was there, she heard a knock on the door.
 At her door one of the refugees motioned to her to join them for tea.
 This became a nightly ritual.
 The women had nothing, money only for rice and beans and this tea.
 Together they would sit, laugh, put on music and somehow communicate.
 Over these evenings, these residents created Romero House.

 At a certain point, those running the shelter announced that it was to close.
 Over time, a group of people had visited the house and gotten to know the refugees.
 In conversation, they realised that, with the money, what was there could be continued – continued with a new model.
 After meetings asking ‘Should we?’ and ‘How?’, a time came for action.